/>

 More Details

-The watch has a lot of the same features as T-mobile's SyncUp Kids watch.
-That is, you can send and receive messages, take calls, and it even has a built-in camera.
+The Verizon Gizmo Watch 3 has many of the same features as T-Mobile's SyncUp Kids watch.
+You can send and receive messages, take calls, and even have a built-in camera.
 You can add up to 10 trusted contacts for your child to communicate with while wearing the watch.

-You'll also get real-time tracking and geofence support, so you can receive alerts when your child leaves or arrives at a certain location.
-Similarly to the SyncUp Kids watch, you can create tasks for your child, set up school mode to keep them from using the watch at school and in other activities.
+You'll also get real-time tracking and geofence support to receive alerts when your child leaves or arrives at a specific location.
+Similarly to the SyncUp Kids watch, you can create tasks for your child and set up school mode to prevent them from using the watch at school and in other activities.

-Keep in mind that both GizmoWatch models have a one-time $35 activation fee from Verizon.
+Remember that both GizmoWatch models have a one-time $35 activation fee from Verizon.
+Another downside is that Verizon customers say the battery life is shorter than advertised.

 Pros & Cons